-Creating customer journey insights for ERGO
+Creating customer journey insights

 ERGO is one of the largest insurance groups in Europe with over 40 million customers, including 20 million in Germany alone.
 Like many, the company was attributing too much weight to the last marketing touchpoint and therefore could not properly steer its marketing budget.
 Another issue was that not all direct marketing channels were tracked such as TV commercials.
 These, along with data silos, created several blind spots throughout the customer journey and made it hard to maximise the impact of their marketing spend.
 Dept helped ERGO resolve these by developing a Marketing Data Hub which centralised and connected all of their direct marketing data sources.